 This component of the course requires that you complete an assessment called the ETS® Proficiency Profile.
 (This assessment was called the MAPP test through 2009, and you may continue to see some references to the MAPP test.)
 This test, offered through Educational Testing Service (ETS), measures knowledge in the core areas of reading, mathematics, writing, and critical thinking.
-It is a widely accepted standardized assessment tool that will provide the College with important data to assess the College's overall quality and effectiveness in meeting the needs of our students.
+It is a widely accepted standardized assessment tool that will provide the University with important data to assess the University's overall quality and effectiveness in meeting the needs of our students.
 It serves as a valuable tool in helping us measure progress in achieving established learning goals and evaluate the effectiveness of our programs.

 The ETS Proficiency Profile assessment is administered in an unproctored, online format.
 It should take you no longer than 45 minutes to complete.
 The confidentiality of your responses and scores will be protected.
 Your individual score will not be recorded, but you will receive 2% of your overall grade for completing the assessment.
 Consult the Course Calendar for the due dates for taking this test.

 For more information on the ETS Proficiency Profile and how to access the test, see the ETS Proficiency Profile Test section of the course Web site.

 Your grade in the course will be determined as follows: